Bicycle Locks: Ratings of Sources

 by Will Palmer

-Our AssessmentWired performs testing on six bike locks with a hammer, bolt cutters and a Dremel rotary saw to determine how well they withstand "way beyond what most thieves would deploy."
-The Kryptonite New York Legend 1590 chain lasted the longest with the Dremel, while the Master Lock Street Cuff 8200D was easily taken care of with a hammer.
+Our AssessmentWired performs tests on six bike locks with a hammer, bolt cutters and a Dremel rotary saw to determine how well they withstand "way beyond what most thieves would deploy."
+Each is rated on a scale of 1 to 10, and just one is named an Editors' Pick.

 Tested: Bike Locks